How Do Concrete Slab Cracks Cause Foundation Damage?November 11, 2021 Baird Foundation Repair

 If you don’t know what kind of soil you have beneath your concrete slabs, you won’t know its characteristics and if it’s a cause for concern.
 A soil engineer within your area will be able to check with your state’s licensing board and give you this information.

-Beneath most homes and buildings is a running plumbing system that at times can become leaky or even burst.
+Beneath most homes and buildings is a running plumbing system that at times can leak or even burst.
 When this happens, you’ll notice it through either a higher water bill, waterlogged floorboards, or worse — foundation cracks.

 The water that’s released through your plumbing pipes is absorbed by surrounding soil, which can then shift or expand.
 In turn, the slab foundation sitting above the pipes can crack and affect the structural integrity of your business or home.